Configuration/Tuning (Mecanum Rover)

 These parameters are used to calculate the velocity setpoint in auto modes:

-1. RM_MISS_SPD_DEF: Sets the default speed (m/s) for the rover during the mission.
-For mecanum rovers the speed is defined in the direction of travel (magnitude of the velocity vector consisting of the forward and lateral speed).
+) for the rover during the mission (as well as the maximum speed).
+For mecanum rovers the speed is defined in the direction of travel (magnitude of the velocity vector consisting of the longitudinal and lateral speed).
+RO_DECEL_LIM (

-2. RM_MAX_ACCEL (m/s2) and RM_MAX_JERK (m/s3) are used to calculate a velocity trajectory such that the rover comes to a smooth stop as it reaches a waypoint.
+) and RO_JERK_LIM ( ) are used to calculate a velocity trajectory such that the rover comes to a smooth stop as it reaches a waypoint.
+TIP

-4. Plot the forward_speed_setpoint from the RoverMecanumSetpoint message and the measured_forward_speed from the RoverMecanumStatus message over each other.
-If the tracking of these setpoints is not satisfactory adjust the values for RM_SPEED_P and RM_SPEED_I.
+from the RoverVelocityStatus message over each other.
+If the tracking of these setpoints is not satisfactory adjust the values for RO_SPEED_P and RO_SPEED_I.

 Path Following

-The pure pursuit algorithm is used to calculate a desired yaw for the vehicle that is then close loop controlled.
-The close loop yaw rate was tuned in the configuration of the Stabilized mode and the pure pursuit was tuned when setting up the Position mode.
-During any auto navigation task observe the behaviour of the rover.
-If you are unsatisfied with the path following, there are 3 steps to take:
+The pure pursuit algorithm is used to calculate a desired bearing for the vehicle that is then close loop controlled.
+For mecanum rovers the path following is achieved by directly controlling the velocity of the rover in direction of the desired bearing.
+During any auto navigation task observe the behaviour of the rover:

 Pure Pursuit Guidance Logic